emmamglass/bacterialvaginosis_interactions/README.md

 **Input:** A folder of metabolic network reconstructions called 'reconstructions'.
 All reconstructions must have .sbml extensions.
 This directory is available in our repository.

-**Output:** A folder of contextualized (BV+ cervicovaginal fluid environment) metabolic network recontructions called 'BV+_reconstructions'.
+**Output:** A folder of contextualized (BV+ cervicovaginal fluid environment) metabolic network recontructions called 'BV+_context'.
 All updated reconstructions have an .sbml extension.
 This directory is available in our repository.

 ### 3_metabolite_sharing_modleing.ipynb
 This script determines which metabolites are shared and competed for between pairs bacterial reconstructions in an iterative manner.